 - supplementary member.

 Nearly 58% of those who turned out to vote in the November 2011 referendum cast a valid vote in favour of keeping MMP.
 Unlike in 1992, this meant there was no follow-up referendum.
-New Zealanders had effectively endorsed the proportional representation for the country’s parliamentary elections.
+New Zealanders had effectively endorsed the proportional representation system for parliamentary elections.